Alps: Passes

-The Alps have been crossed for war and commerce, and by pilgrims, students and tourists.
+The Alps have been crossed for war and commerce, and by pilgrims, students, and tourists.
 Crossing routes by road, train, or foot are known as passes, and usually consist of depressions in the mountains in which a valley leads from the plains and hilly pre-mountainous zones.
+Merchant traffic was supported by pack animals such as mules.
+In the late Middle Ages heavy carts and sleighs were in use on the alpine passes.

 In the medieval period hospices were established by religious orders at the summits of many of the main passes.
 The most important passes are the Col de l'Iseran (the highest), the Col Agnel, the Brenner Pass, the Mont-Cenis, the Great St. Bernard Pass, the Col de Tende, the Gotthard Pass, the Semmering Pass, the Simplon Pass, and the Stelvio Pass.